Ryanair confident of Lingus bid despite EU objections

-DUBLIN Ryanair (RYA.I) remains confident of securing European Union approval of its bid to take over Irish rival Aer Lingus AERL.I, despite receiving a statement of objections from its competition watchdog, the budget airline said on Wednesday.
+DUBLIN Ryanair remains confident of securing European Union approval of its bid to take over Irish rival Aer Lingus, despite receiving a statement of objections from its competition watchdog, the budget airline said on Wednesday.

 Ryanair said the European commission submitted its objections on Tuesday, but it has not made them public.
 The airline still has the opportunity to make more concessions before a final commission decision that is due early next year.